 When the goal is weight or fat loss, some say that certain types of exercise, like weightlifting, are more effective than others, like running.

-How many calories you burn really depends on how much time you have, your goals, and what you’re capable of.
+How many calories you burn depends on how much time you have, your goals, and what you’re capable of.
 If you go for a run and push yourself, you’ll burn more calories.
-But it’s not just about the intensity of the run, it’s also about how often you’re running and what your goals are.
+But it’s not just about the intensity of the run; it’s also about how often you’re running and your goals.

-Let’s say you only ran 2 days per week for 45 minutes.
-But let’s also say you hated it, it led to some aches and pains, and those feelings (emotionally and physically) made you a very inconsistent runner.
+Let’s say you only ran two days per week for 45 minutes.
+But let’s also say you hated it; it led to some aches and pains, and those feelings (emotionally and physically) made you a very inconsistent runner.

-Now, compare that to going on a 30-minute walk 5 days per week, at a brisk pace while listening to your favorite podcast.
+Now, compare that to going on a 30-minute walk daily at a brisk pace while listening to your favorite podcast.

-Your total amount of exercise (150 minutes vs. 90 minutes) would increase, the frequency of your movement would be more (5 days per week vs. 2 days), the stress on your joints would be reduced, your stress levels would go down, and your motivation up.
+Your total amount of exercise (150 minutes vs. 90 minutes) would increase, your movement frequency would be more (5 days per week vs. two days), the stress on your joints would be reduced, your stress levels would go down, and your motivation would go up.

-Not to mention, if you did other forms of exercise — such as weight training or playing a sport — the walking would function as a form of active recovery, which would help your muscles recover quicker and reduce soreness.
+Not to mention, if you did other forms of exercise—such as weight training or playing a sport—walking would function as a form of active recovery, which would help your muscles recover quicker and reduce soreness.

 So, is walking “better” than running?
-Not on a minute-by-minute comparison, but it could be a healthier and more consistent option.
+It’s not on a minute-by-minute comparison, but it could be a healthier and more consistent option.

-And, in general, there are many benefits to lower-intensity exercise, and this type of training can also fill weaknesses that you didn’t even know existed.
+In general, lower-intensity exercise has many benefits, and this type of training can also help you overcome weaknesses you didn’t even know existed.

-While it doesn’t make headlines because it’s not sexy, walking gets the job done much better than people think, if you put in the consistent effort.
+While it doesn’t make headlines because it’s not sexy, walking gets the job done much better than people think if you put in consistent effort.

-Extrapolate that over one year and you could lose about 9 to 10 pounds just by adding up the 5-minute walks.
+Extrapolate that you could lose about 9 to 10 pounds over a year by adding the 5-minute walks.

-Of course, over an 8-hour day, which amounts to 40 minutes of walking per day for at least 5 days per week.
+Of course, over an 8-hour day, which amounts to 40 minutes of walking per day for at least five days per week.
 And not everyone can get up every hour to go for a walk.
-It’s a commitment, but even if you did half of that amount, you could still see a difference.
+It’s a commitment, but you could still see a difference even if you did half of it.

-In fact, some of the biggest celeb trainers, people such as Harley Pasternak, are best known for their focus on daily steps as a foundation for health and fat loss.
+Some of the most prominent celeb trainers, such as Harley Pasternak, are best known for focusing on daily steps as a foundation for health and fat loss.
 Pasternak sets a goal of 12,000 steps per day for his A-list clientele, which is a whos-who ranging from Ariana Grande and Lady Gaga to LL Cool J and Adam Levine.

 Proven Health Benefits of Walking

 New research from the Netherlands compared several types of exercise and movement (and lack thereof) on health markers.
-You’ll know “health markers” as the “under-the-hood” breakdown of how your body is really feeling and whether you’re healthy.
+You’ll know “health markers” as the “under-the-hood” breakdown of how your body feels and whether you’re healthy.

 The study investigated the specific effects of:

-In this study, researchers recruited 61 adults — some who were healthy, some overweight, and some overweight and diabetic.
-None were exercisers prior to the study.
-The scientists then had the group follow three different living patterns, each for four straight days at a time.
+In this study, researchers recruited 61 adults — some who were healthy, some who were overweight, and some who were overweight and diabetic.
+None were exercisers before the study.
+The scientists then had the group follow three different living patterns, each for four straight days.
 The patterns were:

 ➤ 14 hours a day of sitting, getting up only to use the bathroom (sounds like my life after an early morning workout)